ansontwk/PyDeseq2-Wrapper/README.md

 0. Import package
     ```python
-    from utils import rna_analysis as
+    from utils import rna_analysis as analysis
     ```

 1. Initalize the `rna_dataset` object by calling the raw data